BonbonTech/docs/Email+/index.md

 # Bonbon Email+

 Bonbon Email+ maximizes the revenue you make on inventory that visits your site from your email marketing campaigns.
-Using addressable alternative IDs like UID2 and LiveRamp ATS, Bonbon Email+ can double the CPMs on page views from email visitors.
+Using addressable alternative IDs like UID2 and LiveRamp ATS, Bonbon Email+ is guaranteed to increase CPMs on page views from email visitors.

 ## MailChimp